marijnh/Eloquent-JavaScript/10_modules.md

 Structuring programs is one of the subtler aspects of programming.
 Any nontrivial piece of functionality can be modeled in various ways.
-Finding a way that works well requires insight and foresight.

 Good program design is subjective—there are trade-offs involved, and matters of taste.
 The best way to learn the value of well structured